-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses of Financial Instruments.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses of Financial Instruments ("ASU 2016-13").
 ASU 2016-13 replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses.
 The ASU is intended to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 Adoption of this guidance is required, prospectively, for annual periods beginning after December 15, 2019, with early adoption permitted for annual periods beginning after December 15, 2018.
 The Company is evaluating the impact of adopting this new accounting standard on its financial statements.

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02"), as amended.
 ASU 2016-02 requires that the rights and obligations created by leases with a duration greater than 12 months be recorded as assets and liabilities on the balance sheet of the lessee.
 The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018 and can be applied using a modified retrospective approach for all leases entered into before the effective date.
 Early adoption is permitted.
 The Company's significant long-term leases relate primarily to its office facilities, which are described in Note 7.
+Upon adoption of this standard, the Company will record a right of use asset related to its lease agreements.
 The Company is evaluating the impact of adopting this new accounting standard on its financial statements.